three-week intensive to take your scenes from good to great

 i have a finished draft but I’m not sure if its good enough for a developmental edit.

 No worries!
-I’m happy to discuss with you the pros and cons of getting a developmental edit at your stage.
-In general, I recommend your story be as seamless as possible before hiring a developmental editor so they can really concentrate on thorny revisions.
-For example, if there are huge gaps in your story, your editor will concentrate mainly on those instead of the details within each chapter.
+Doubt is a common feeling with writing.
+I’m happy to discuss with you the pros and cons of getting a developmental edit at the stage you are in.
+In general, I recommend you get your draft as clean as you can before hiring a developmental editor so they can really concentrate on the nitty-gritty.
+If there are huge gaps in your story, for example, that is what they will be concentrating on instead of the details within each chapter.

 I have received feedback from beta readers but I’m overwhelmed with the amount of mixed feedback I received.

-Beta readers are fantastic tools in the writing journey.
+Beta Readers are fantastic tools in the writing journey.
 And sharing your work can be extremely scary, especially when you are asking for feedback.
-The difference between a beta reader and a professional developmental editor or book coach is we can explain why there are stuck points, how to overcome them and you will receive specific next steps to focus on.
+The difference between a beta reader and a trained developmental editor or book coach is we can explain why there are stuck points, how to overcome them and what specific next steps to focus on.

 What if I have additional questions?